brimstonetrader/archive/dtblogentry2.md

 11. Initially, the game merely displayed the score on completion.
 I added a dictionary to the GameManager method which tracks the articles selected as true, and displays a single string containing all of them on the last page of the journal, and on the screen where the player gets their score.
-This revealed a shortcoming with the scoring method that I had not been able to notice up to now.
-The GameObjects holding the information have scores hardcoded, which do not change with the information that gets put into it.
-This is what I am working on now.
+This is what I am working on now, it is not fully functional yet.

-12. Another future endeavor I plan for this game is fact-checking, allowing the user to select "how true" a piece of evidence is along a gradient instead of as a boolean (True, Mostly True, Indeterminate, Mostly False, False).
+Some future endeavors that might be good for this game are fact-checking, allowing the user to select "how true" a piece of evidence is along a gradient instead of as a boolean (True, Mostly True, Indeterminate, Mostly False, False).

-    A particular case that I think could be interesting is "Tenskwatawa's prophecy came true: the earthquake came when he said it would, as punishment to the colonists for abusing Native American land".
-This is partially true, but not totally so, and to accept every aspect of it blindly (while tempting) is not telling the full story.
-Dr. Hancock wrote in his book of natural scientists of the time period who knew enough about the tectonic makeup of the area to recognize that an earthquake was soon to happen.
-In my eyes, the statement holds partial literal truth, and shows a common mentality of the time that was adopted for legitimate reasons, so to call it false or even indeterminate would be a stretch, and would marginalize voices that we should not be encouraging the marginalization of.
-In short, maybe a gradient could help to give people a better impression of what journalism feels like, and the methods I've implemented would help with that.

 This would also allow for more NPCs,  talking about the same issues from different perspectives.
-Currently, each piece of evidence has one person advocating for or against it, but in journalism it is never advisable to report on the general mood on an issue with only one source.
+Currently, each piece of evidence has one person advocating for or against it, but it is never advisable to report on the general mood on an issue with only one source.